We're thrilled that you want to host a piano!

 How much does it cost us to have one of your pianos?

-We work with our hosts to organize fundraising campaigns to cover the expenses associated with placing a piano and ongoing maintenance.
+We work with hosts to organize fundraising campaigns covering the expenses of placing the piano and ongoing maintenance.
+Currently, we crowdfund approximately $2100 before issuing the call-to-artists.

 What are my responsibilities as the host of a piano?